5 Tips to Spruce up Your Garden This Spring

 Tidy up your outdoor areas

 With the warmer weather slowly coming, you’ll be spending more time in your backyard, so make sure you give the outdoor furniture a cool clean.
-From the outdoor lounges to the shutters, they probably haven’t been used over the Winter.
+From the outdoor lounges to the outdoor louvres, they probably haven’t been used over the Winter.
 Wash the hard to reach places to avoid any nasty surprises from spiders when you actually use it.

 Sweep the pavement and other hard surfaces to remove all the accumulated leaves and dirt.
 Mossy or slippery paths can be cleaned and treated with a pressure washer.